gwiam/awt_atoyom/porting_legbot.md

         - writing a whole script for movement inside _physics_process
             - getting next and current position
             - calculating and setting velocity (built into CharacterBody3D)
+        - implementing the isPlayerInSight function with raycasting (see porting_scripts)
+            - important for "EnemyShootBullet"
+            - imortant that the sight check works regardless of bullets or effects blocking the sight
     - use a signal to enable the navigation and the gun
     - to stop navigation created a global var "currentSpeed" and set that to 0 to stop and to const "speed" to the orginial speed
     - setting up expression based transitions